dsNikhilds/Python/README.md

 # 100 Days of Code - Python

-I have completed 100 Days of Code - Python course from Udemy.
+I have started 100 Days of Code - Python course from Udemy.

 In this repository, you will find all the projects I made while doing this course.

 ## Beginner